MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 ---
-title: Survey of WebView2 APIs and their capabilities
+title: Overview of WebView2 APIs and their capabilities
-description: Survey of WebView2 APIs and their capabilities.
+description: Overview of WebView2 APIs and their capabilities.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual